Stability of reverse isoperimetric inequalities in the plane: area, Cheeger, and inradius: Proof of Theorem assuming Theorem

 By Theorem~\ref{Thm:Cheeger}, if $t_L = 1/h(L)$, then $g_L(t_L) = \pi t_L^2$, and this is the unique solution of the equation $g_L(t) = \pi t^2$.
 Thus, $g_L(t) > \pi t^2$ for all $t \in [0, t_L)$.
 Since $g_K(t) \ge g_L(t)$, we have that $g_K(t) > \pi t^2$ for all $t \in [0, t_L)$ as well.
 Hence, the solution $t_K$ of the equation $g_K(t) = \pi t^2$ must satisfy $t_K \ge t_L$.
 Therefore, $h(K) = 1/t_K \le 1/t_L = h(L)$, as desired.

 Finally, if $t_K = t_L$, then $|K_{t_K}| = |L_{t_L}|$, which implies

-Since $f_K(s) \ge f_L(s)\ge 0$, the equality of those integrals can only occur when $r(K) = r(L)$.
-As was discussed above, this is possible only if $K$ is a $1$-convex lens.
+Since $f_K(s) \ge f_L(s)\ge 0$, the equality of those integrals can only occur when $r(K) \le r(L)$.
+As was discussed above, $r(K) \ge r(L)$, and hence this is possible only if $K$ is a $1$-convex lens.
 This proves the reverse Cheeger inequality in Theorem~\ref{Thm:B}.